LPDI-EPFL/masif/README.md

 ## MaSIF proof-of-concept applications

 MaSIF was tested on three proof-of-concept applications.
+For each application we provide the trained neural network model that was used for the main experiments in the paper.

 ![MaSIF proof-of-concept applications](https://raw.githubusercontent.com/LPDI-EPFL/masif/master/img/Applications-01.png)